Alex-tech-labs/IT-Projects/Active-Directory-Fundamentals/README.md

 ### DNS Resolution Failure

-**Issue:** The Client could reach DC1 by IP address but could not resolve adlab.local as the hostname attached to that IP address.<br>
+**Issue:** The Client could reach DC1 by IP address but could not resolve adlab.local as the domain name attached to that IP address.<br>
 **Resolution:** Disabled DHCP, and configured static IP addresses and pointed client DNS to DC1.

 ## For a walk-through and detailed troubleshooting notes, see: